HBO Continues To Rock SDCC With New Westworld Trailer

-HBO has been crushing it at SDCC this week, releasing new content including trailers for His Dark Materials and Watchmen.
+HBO has been crushing it at SDCC this week, releasing new content including a His Dark Materials trailer and Watchmen.
 They’ve done it again with the premiere of a Westworld season three trailer promoting the season that will drop in 2020.
 The show starts off by asking fans to imagine a theme park where you’re allowed to kill people.
 In other words, imagine a playground for rich people to play out their wildest dreams.
 The show has grown into themes of isolation, animalistic desire, and humanizing artificial intelligence.
 Watch the new Westworld trailer below for a hint at what’s coming.

 New (And Old) Faces

 Breaking Bad fans everywhere are thrilled about Aaron Paul’s return to the small screen.
 The trailer shows Paul’s character, Caleb, already thrown into some tough situations.
 He will apparently be a way of challenging and softening the ruthless Dolores, played by Evan Rachel Wood.
 Along with Aaron Paul, the show is also adding Lena Waithe and Vincent Cassel to the cast.

 Dolores appears to struggle in Los Angeles after her escape from the park.
 Co-creator Jonathan Nolan announced that the name of this season is “The New World”, which could be alluding to the new worlds that Dolores and other hosts, like Maeve, now find themselves in, both metaphorically and physically.
 And, speaking of Maeve, it looks like she has found herself in a new park.
 The character, played by Thandie Newton, is in a Nazi-occupied European theme park.
 Perhaps Bernard, played by Jeffrey Wright, will use her to take on Dolores.